tblanshard/coding_challenges/README.md

-# interview_questions
+# coding_challenges
-Practice for internship coding interview questions.
+Practice for solving various coding challenges, and implementing various data structures and algorithms.